khalladay/alt-grab/README.md

 Alt-Grab is a small utility program to very quickly switch between applications or windows (on a windows machine).

 I found that I was leaning heavily on alt-tab for day to day work, but in reality was only switching between a few open programs.
-Using alt-tab for that was consistently frustrating, given that my intuition about the alt-tab order only seemed to be write about half the time if I needed to switch frequently between more than 2 different applications.
+Using alt-tab for that was consistently frustrating, given that my intuition about the alt-tab order only seemed to be correct about half the time if I needed to switch frequently between more than 2 different applications.

 Alt-Grab solves this by letting you bind any open window to one of four "slots."
 Once a window has been bound to a slot, you can bring it immediately to the foreground with a key command.
 You can use the same key command to dismiss that slot's window if it's already open (and return to the previously open window).